Oscar-Scorgie/SENG4400_Assignment_2_backend/ReadMe.md

 # Prerequisites:
 In order to simulate the proper execution, LocalStack must be installed on your given system.
 Localstack simulates the AWS environment.
-You then need to copy and paste the Precompile files (Lambda_Precompile and DynamoDB_Precompile) into a terminal, this allows for a proper environment to be built for which the product can be demonstrated.
+You then need to execute precompile/src/main/java/org/example/LocalStackCompile.java, this allows for a proper environment to be built for which the product can be demonstrated.